 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.Proper storage of Mesnex:

 Mesnex is usually handled and stored by a health care provider.
 If you are using Mesnex at home, store Mesnex as directed by your pharmacist or health care provider.
-Keep Mesnex out of the reach of children and away from pets.
+Keep Mesnex, as well as needles and syringes, out of the reach of children and away from pets.

 - If you have any questions about Mesnex, please talk with your doctor, pharmacist, or other health care provider.